mmul-it/training/Containers-From-Scratch/Containers-Frontend-Backend.md

    - Create a user named `frontend` with password `myfrontend`.
    - Based upon the `mariadb:latest` container image.
    - Be removed once stopped.
-3. Grant all the permission to the user `frontend` on the database `frontend`.
-4. Create a frontend container named `frontend` that will:
+3. Create a frontend container named `frontend` that will:
    - Rely on the `test` network.
    - Map `/var/www/html` data directory into the local one named `frontend`.
    - Connect to the database using the previously created user `frontend`